BadGraphixD/reglex/README.md

 To test the project, write a lexer specification (with the reglex instruction `emit_main`) into the file `test/lexer.reglex` and run `make test` in the root directory.
-This will build the executable `test/lexer`, which reads from `stdin`, tries to divide the input stream into tokens and executes the corresponding code actions.
+This will build the executable `./test/lexer`, which reads from `stdin`, tries to divide the input stream into tokens and executes the corresponding code actions.

 # How it works

-The `reglex` executable expects a valid lexer specification from `stdin` (for the syntax, look at the comment in `reglex.c`).
+The `reglex` executable converts a valid lexer specification, which can be passed as a file or via `stdin` (for the syntax, look at the comment in `reglex.c` and the example `test/lexer.reglex`;
+for how to use the `reglex` executable, simply call it with the `-h` or `--help` option).
 It converts the given regular expressions and their code actions into c code.

 The generated code contains the function `int reglex_parse()`, which parses a stream of chars into tokens.
 It tries to match the longest token possible and if two tokens are of equal length,